whoisoscar/Github-Project/README.md

 ``````

-# Simulation Constants
+# Simulation Configuration
-- Pool Seats: 15
+- Pool Seats: 50
-- Buffet Seats: 15
+- Restaurant Seats: 50
+- Chefs: 50
-- Receptionists: 2
+- Receptionists: 50
-- Gym Equipment Seats: 5
+- Gym Equipment Seats: 50
-- Bus Capacity: 20
+- Bus Capacity: 20 (constant)
-- Activity Costs and Probabilities: Various (see code for details)
+- Maximum Nights Stay: 5 (constant)
+- Room Types: Standard, Deluxe, Premium
+- Costs & Probabilities: Detailed activity costs and guest probabilities (refer to code)

+# Database Interaction
+The simulation interacts with a MySQL database to store and manage simulation data.
+This interaction is handled through a separate Python file, which includes functions for creating and deleting the database, adding simulation data, retrieving and printing data, and saving data to a CSV file for analysis.
+The database schema is designed to store various metrics such as average waiting times for different activities, total revenue, and data about room downgrades.

+- **Database Creation**: Function to create a table with appropriate fields for simulation data.
+- **Data Management**: Functions to insert, retrieve, and print data from the database.
+- **Exporting Data**: Capability to export simulation data to a CSV file for further analysis.

+This integration allows for effective tracking and analysis of the simulation’s performance, aiding in understanding and optimizing the simulated hotel environment.

 # Further Improvements
-- [ ] Implement a GUI for real-time simulation monitoring and interaction.
+- [ ] Implement a GUI for interactive simulation monitoring.
-- [ ] Add a feature for dynamic adjustment of resource capacities (e.g., pool seats, gym equipment).
+- [ ] Dynamic resource capacity adjustments (e.g., pool seats, restaurant seats).
-- [ ] Integrate a database for persistent storage of guest data and simulation results.
+- [ ] Database integration for tracking simulation data and guest analytics.
-- [ ] Develop an analytics dashboard for performance metrics and guest behavior patterns.
+- [ ] Comprehensive analytics dashboard for insights into performance and guest behaviors.
-- [ ] Incorporate AI algorithms for predictive analysis of guest preferences and resource utilization.
+- [ ] Application of AI for predictive guest behavior analysis and resource optimization.
-- [ ] Enhance emergency handling with more scenarios and automated response protocols.
+- [ ] Expansion of emergency scenarios with automated protocols for enhanced realism.

 # Credits
-This project was created for our Operating Systems and Parallel Computing course at IE University.
-The project was created by:
+This project was developed for the Operating Systems and Parallel Computing course at IE University.
+Team members:
 - Alfonso del Saz
 - Alvaro Garris
 - Batriz Wahle